• Full Time

 Seeking a hands-on leader, comfortable making real-time decisions.

-This is an an excellent career opportunity for a strong operations leader working at a new rail services shop that is opening in Squamish this month.
-This is an exciting chance to work on high-impact rail and rolling stock projects across North America.
+This is an an excellent career opportunity for a strong operations leader working with CRWS – a new rail services shop that has just opened in Squamish.
 Offering a very competitive wage, excellent benefits, and lots of room to grow and learn.
-The successful candidate is a hands-on leader, comfortable making real-time decisions on the shop floor, managing priorities, and driving execution, without compromising safety, quality, or compliance.
+The ideal candidate has experience in the rail industry and is a hands-on leader, comfortable making real-time decisions on the shop floor, managing priorities, and driving execution, without compromising safety, quality, or compliance.

 • Full-time, year round.
-Based in Squamish, BC

-• Wage: $90,000 – $120,000.
+• Starting salary in the range of $90,000 – $120,000.
 Negotiable based on experience.

-• Group insurance and health benefits plan plus additional perks.
+• Group insurance and health benefits plan.

 The Perfect Candidate :